rudolfgrauberger/sonar-cxx-wiki/Upgrade-Instructions.md

 **Upgrade to 1.1.0**

 * Compatible with SonarQube 6.7 LTS, 7.0, 7.1 and 7.2
-* Java Runtime Environment 8 is supported (Java 9 is not support).
+* Java Runtime Environment 8 is supported (Java 9 is not supported).
 * Ensure that a rule is enabled if you get no results.
 In new SQ versions the default profile is read-only.
 The cxx plugin does not enable all rules per default.
 * Cognitive Complexity support.
 There are two known limitations:
    * recursion is not handled